 RWHAP is broken into many parts.
-Some of them help pay for health insurance, some for prescriptions, some for a place to live, and so on.
+For example, some help pays for health insurance, some for prescriptions, some for a place to live, and so on.

 Besides Ryan White programs, NFAN has other ways to help you.
-We can put you in touch with local programs like food pantries and clothing closets, along with services that come through the state or federal government, like Medicaid and also SNAP, which is often called food stamps.
+For example, we can get you in touch with local programs like food pantries and clothing closets, along with services that come through the state or federal government, like Medicaid and SNAP, often called food stamps.

-As soon as you call us at 904-356-1612, you’ll start finding out that you don’t have to handle living with HIV/AIDS all by yourself.
+As soon as you call us at 904-356-1612, you’ll start finding out that you don’t have to handle living with HIV/AIDS alone.